Trip info

 Meals: Breakfast

-- Twin sharing accommodation at 3 star hotel in Kathmandu for 2 nights
+- Twin-sharing accommodation at Hotel in Kathmandu for 2 nights

 - Twin sharing accommodation at 3-star hotel in Pokhara for 2 nights

-- Twin sharing (High-quality) tent for accommodation during the trek
+- Twin sharing tent for accommodation during the trek.

-- Experienced guide with 1:4 assistant guide to client ratio
+- Experienced local trek guide with 1:4 assistant guide to client ratio

 - All camping logistical arrangements for your comfort